SirCryptic/Abomination-Unofficial/README.md

 - ⭐ CF4_99 - Base Menu And Design + Being a massive Help 👍
 - ⭐ Gillam - Some Functions
-- ⭐ Treyarch - For There Ummm .....game ? 😂
+- ⭐ Treyarch - For There Ummm .....game ? 😂 (Online Is Dead , Solo Sucks 😔)

 # ●▬▬▬▬▬▬▬DISCLAIMER ▬▬▬▬▬▬▬●